jpuritz/dDocent/UserGuide.md

 <br />

 ## Quality Filtering
-`dDocent` takes a minimalistic apporach to quality filtering, using the program [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
-Low quality bases (below quality score of 20) are removed from the begining and end of reads, and an addiitional sliding 5bp window that will trim bases when the average qualtiy score drops below 10.
+`dDocent` takes a minimalistic approach to quality filtering, using the program [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
+Low quality bases (below quality score of 20) are removed from the beginning and end of reads, and an additional sliding 5bp window that will trim bases when the average quality score drops below 10.
 Additionally, Illumina adapters are detected and removed.
 After quality filtering has been performed once, it does not need to be performed again.
 Files that have a .R1.fq and .R2.fq are the filtered FASTQ files.
 In theory, even more liberal parameters could be used because both read mapping and SNP calling incorporate base quality in evaluation.

 ---

 ## *De Novo* Assembly
 `dDocent` now has multiple different assembly algorithms for differing RADseq data types.
 The `PE` option is for Paired-End  (PE) RADseq data that does not have a random shearing step (ddRAD and ezRAD).
 The `RPE` option is for PE data that comes from the original RAD method with a random shearing step.
-The `OL` alogrithm is PE data where the read length is long compared to the targeted insert and substantial overlap between forward and reverse reads are expect.
+The `OL` algorithm is PE data where the read length is long compared to the targeted insert and substantial overlap between forward and reverse reads are expect.
 The `SE` algorithm can handle any type of RADseq methodology using single-end (SE) sequencing.

 ![alt text](/ddassembly.png)